WiscVPN will complete the transition from Cisco AnyConnect to Palo Alto GlobalProtect on August 15.

 The new service provides enhanced protection from malicious websites, viruses, and includes advanced threat protection.
-The difference between the old and new service is that now all traffic (such as banking, shopping, browsing) will be sent through the campus VPN service when in use.
+In addition, all traffic (including browsing, banking, shopping) will now be sent through the campus VPN service when in use.
 Note: This service does not decrypt SSL-based (sites using https) browser sessions, meaning that your passwords, transactions or account information will not be logged or monitored.
 The transition is happening in stages:

 If you have any questions, please contact the DoIT Help Desk.